JorjaFox/library/site/content/posts/news/2006/tv-guide-11.md

 **Petersen: **Certainly the Quentin Tarantino episode ["Grave Danger"] was great.
 That was a full two hours, a big job for everybody.

-**Fox: **I really liked "A Bullet Runs Through It," "Parts&nbsp;1 and 2.
+**Fox: **I really liked "A Bullet Runs Through It,"" "Parts&nbsp;1 and 2.
 That was incredibly good.

 **Petersen: **The big ones create more memories for us.
 Sometimes we'll work on a show for&nbsp;eight or&nbsp;nine days, so to spend "three weeks" on the same story line is great for us.
 You feel like you were there because it was bigger.